jackiecookie/react-in-angularjs/README.md

 # react-in-angularjs

-Use React components in the AngularJS below version 1.5.
+similar to [project](https://github.com/xjpro/react-in-angularjs/tree/master) but used for versions of AngularJS less than 1.5.